Azaya89/wiki-loves-monuments-task/README.md

 - Geo-location and
 - Date the image was taken.

-Each function returns the information in a neatly formatted string type.
+Each function returns the information in a formatted string type.